Grassroots Leadership Development Program

 Program Requirements:

-• The maximum number per group is 20 students.
+The maximum number per cycle is 30.

 Reporting: Agendas, sign-in and sign-out sheets, and copies of all materials provided in each session (budget summary, table of organization, etc.) must be forwarded to USHLI.

-• Voting: If eligible to do so, participants should be registered to vote
+Voting: If eligible to do so, participants should be registered to vote

-• Records: Agendas, sign-in and sign-out sheets, copies of all materials provided in each session (budget summary, table of organization, etc.) should be forwarded to USHLI.
+Records: Agendas, sign-in and sign-out sheets, copies of all materials provided in each session (budget summary, table of organization, etc.) should be forwarded to USHLI.

 Please contact our office for more information: